 - Funding needs

 A one-page business plan is a great jumping-off point in the planning process.
-It’ll give you an overview of your business and help you quickly refine your ideas without having to do a lot of work.
+It’ll give you an overview of your business and help you quickly refine your ideas.

 Yes, the executive summary comes first in your plan, but you should write it last, once you know all the details of your business plan.
-It truly is just a summary of all the details in your plan, so be careful not to be too repetitive – just summarize and try and keep it to one or two pages at most.
+It is truly just a summary of all the details in your plan, so be careful not to be too repetitive—just summarize and try to keep it to one or two pages at most.
+If you’ve already put together a one-page business plan, you can use that here instead of writing a new executive summary.

 Your executive summary should be able to stand alone as a document because it’s often useful to share just the summary with potential investors.
 When they’re ready for more detail, they’ll ask for the full business plan.